menix-os/menix/README.md

 > This is a hobby project to learn OS development.
 > The project is currently in a pre-alpha stage of development and neither stable nor ready to use.

-menix uses a hybrid kernel design.
+menix uses a modular kernel design.
 It handles:
 - Booting
 - Hardware Abstraction
 - Interprocess Communication